Essential Post-Brexit Guide for Property Buyers

-If you’re studying or planning on working in France, you’ll need to apply for a different type of long-stay visa, called the multi-year residency permit, under the self-employed category.
+If you’re planning to study or work in France, you’ll need to apply for a different type of long-stay visa, the multi-year residency permit, under the self-employed category.
 This allows you to stay in the country for up to four years longer than the standard long-stay visa.
-If you’re working in the country but you’re not self-employed, you can also apply for residency instead of the long visa option.
+If you’re working in the country but you’re not self-employed, or you can apply for residency instead of the long visa option.

 Business owners have extra considerations to work through.
 You’ll need to apply for a long-stay visa under the self-employed category, but you’ll also need to verify certain things, including economic feasibility and business success.
-Note, this includes businesses like B&Bs or renting properties, so the advice is to do your research into the region you’ll be set up in and do your homework on your estimates and projections, the same as you would at home if not more.
+Note, this includes businesses like B&Bs or renting properties, so the advice is to do your research into the region you’ll be setting up in and do your homework on estimates / projections, the same as you would at home.

 Healthcare is another thing to consider before you move.
 Similar to the UK, the French healthcare system is funded through tax.
 In France, that funding comes from state and patient contributions.
 French National Insurance (known as la Caisse Primaire d’Assurance Maladie (CPAM) usually repays for your contributions, but as a new resident, you’ll have to pay your contributions upfront.
 Separate medical insurance will be needed for dental and optical healthcare.

 From an admin point of view, filling out an S1 form will cover healthcare costs not included by the state, and you can apply for this from the UK, as long as you’re already receiving a UK state pension.